-I read this book while receiving treatment for anorexia and it blew my socks off, while making me giggle my rocks off.
-Let's face it, treatment for an eating disorder (actually, treatment for anything) is rough AF, and it's hard to laugh when you're locked up, forced to sit down, and face your fear 6 times a day.
+Let's face it, treatment for an eating disorder (actually, treatment for anything) is rough AF, and it's hard to laugh when you're locked up, forced to sit down, and face your fear six times a day.

-One of the dieticians on the ward recommended this book to me, and that same day while out on pass, wasting absolutely no time at all, I went to the, believe it or not — diet section, of my favourite book store and picked up a copy.
+One of the dieticians on the ward recommended this book to me, and that same day while out on pass, wasting absolutely no time at all, I ventured to the, believe it or not — diet section — of my local book store and picked up a copy.

-Not going to lie, it was really temping to pick up a few of the other books in that section while I was there, you know the ones: Complete Guide to Fasting (bullshit), The Ultimate Keto Diet (ultimate bullshit), and the Never Hungry Diet (complete and utter bullshit)… but then I had to remind myself of where I was and what my goals were.
+I'm not going to lie to you, it was really temping to pick up a few of the other books in that section while I was there, you know the ones: Complete Guide to Fasting, The Ultimate Keto Diet, and You'll Never Need Sugar Again… but I had to remind myself of where I was and what my goals were.

 Eight years ago, the author, Caroline Dooner, started a blog called The Fuck It Diet.
 She states that what she learned about food and weight changed her life.
 She started dieting at 14, and as she reached adulthood, she realized that the more she dieted, the more out of control she felt.
 She became completely consumed with food, dieting, and what she weighed.

 She often found herself on the absolute perfect diet, losing the right amount of weight.
 And then she would, a few weeks later, be shovelling food into her face, in secret, gaining back whatever she had lost.

 This pattern of losing and gaining weight is unfortunately a common theme in the dieting world.
 And an incredibly tough cycle to break.